GreenDelta/openLCA2-manual/src/advanced_top/system_synamics.md

 # First test version of integrating system dynamics into openLCA

-System dynamics allows one to model non-linear behavior of complex systems over time using stocks, flows, and feedback loops.
+System dynamics allows to model non-linear behavior of complex systems over time using stocks, flows, and feedback loops.
 It makes it possible to model product systems in broader system surroundings and further define dynamic relationships of system variables.
 In openLCA you can now link your LCA models to system dynamics models, making it possible to calculate dynamic impact results over time.

 First, you need to enable "Support for system dynamics models" in the preferences (do not forget to press "Apply" or "Apply & Close" in that dialog):

 ![](../media/sys_dyn_1.png)